Return Home Return Home

 A lawyer who represents the Commonwealth.

-Juveniles may be placed on electronic monitoring (ankle bracelet) by either Court Order or at the discretion of the supervising probation officer during the course of the juveniles’ probation supervision period.
+Juveniles may be placed on electronic monitoring (ankle bracelet) by either Court Order or at the discretion of the supervising probation officer during the course of the juveniles' probation supervision period.
 House arrest is in lieu of secure detention and is used in cases where a juvenile is viewed a threat to the community and is usually a final option before removal from the home is considered by the Court.
-Juveniles on electronic monitoring are on a strict schedule and permitted to leave home only for school, counseling, and possibly employment.
-Violations of house arrest will result in secure detention.
+Juveniles on GPS are on a strict schedule and permitted to leave home only for school, counseling, and possibly employment.
+Violations of house arrest may result in secure detention.
+GPS is an enhanced level of supervision by the Lehigh County Juvenile Probation Department.
+Juveniles can be placed on GPS for violations of probation, as an alternative to detention, or as a graduated response.

 A grading used to indicate the most serious charges.